Frailty in Extended Lifespans

 In the fanciful realm of gods and myths, anything goes and the impossible becomes mundane, but in the real world, neither Zeus nor anyone else could make you live forever without eliminating or obviating the physical aspects of aging.
 This is because death is nothing but the result of a critical failure of your inner workings; if you died, it means something crucial in your body stopped functioning properly and thus triggered a cascade of failure whose ultimate consequence was your death.

-In particular, in the case of death by old age, the critical failure is caused by one or several pathologies resulting from life-long processes of damage accumulation.
+In particular, in the case of death by old age, the critical failure is caused by one or several pathologies driven by the hallmarks of aging.
 The processes of aging are slow but insidious, and most of them speed up considerably after middle age.
 Frailty, weakness, and all the notorious diseases of old age are the primary consequences, and they are due to the fact that accumulated damage prevents your body from functioning at its best; when the damage is extensive enough, your body cannot function at all anymore.

 A longer life would not mean never-ending, increasing decrepitude